 Russia loses another 1,270 soldiers in one day

-Russia has lost 1,270 soldiers killed and wounded and 29 artillery systems over the past day.
+Russia has lost another 1,270 soldiers killed and wounded, 30 artillery systems and four tanks in the war against Ukraine over the past day.

 Advertisement: